hashicorp/design-system/website/docs/components/alert/partials/content/content.md

 </Hds::Alert>
 !!!

-## Links
+### Links

-### Within page and inline Alerts
+#### Within page and inline Alerts

 Use [Standalone Link](/components/link/standalone) when an action takes the user to a new destination (URL).

-We recommend using the secondary standalone link to maintain visual hierarchy and avoid competing prominence when used with the secondary button.
+We recommend using the `secondary` Standalone Link to maintain visual hierarchy and avoid competing prominence when used with the `secondary` Button.

 <Hds::Alert @type="inline" @color="highlight" as |A|>
   <A.Title>Links in alerts</A.Title>